Trantect/blog/_posts/2014-03-10-Trantect-HR.md

 - We boot up our systems through IPXE
 - We generate technical blog through jekyll and github page
-- We work following scrum rules and pair-programming
+- We work following SCRUM principles and in pair
 - We are people of humility, honesty, modesty and ambitions, of course with sense of humor

 # WHY WORKING WITH US